Assistance Publique – Hópitaux de Paris (AP-HP)

 Who they are

 The main emergency medical services are provided by the SAMU – Services d’Aide Médicale Urgente.
-SAMU de PARIS forms part of the services of the Assistance Publique – Hópitaux de Paris (APHP) which is the public hospital system in Paris that covers a population of 12 million in Paris.
+Assistance Publique – Hópitaux de Paris (AP-HP) is the public hospital system in Paris that covers a population of 12 million.
+SAMU de PARIS is one of the services of AP-HP.
 APHP is the largest hospital system in Europe.
 Its mission is to provide free medical phone advice and in some cases pre-hospital treatment or optimised hospital orientation.
 During disaster situations, SAMU de PARIS is in charge of coordinating the hospitals for advanced medical and emergency care, including CBRN incidents.
 On a strategic level the hospitals and emergency units are coordinated by l’Agence Régionale de Santé which are responsible for implementing hospital organisational plans for the treatment of large number of victims.

 How they are organised